-Table B-6-1 – Product Specification description template

 Develop data model (Application Schema)

 Introduction

 The Application Schema as defined in S-100 is usually synonymous with “domain model”.
 It is a specification of the classes, attributes, and relationships relevant to the data product.

 A Product Specification will include only a single Application Schema (which may be broken up into multiple diagrams).
 However, in theory a Product Specification that describes different scopes may need to distinguish Application Schema for different scopes – for example a product that includes both vector and coverage data might need two Application Schemas.